CartoDB/cartodb/doc/API.md

 The Viz.JSON document tells CartoDB.js all the information about your map, including the style you want to use for your data and the filters you want to apply with SQL.
 The Viz JSON file is served with each map you create in your CartoDB account.

-Although the Viz JSON file stores all your map settings, all the values are also easy to customize with CartoDB.js if you want to do something completely different than what you designed in your console.
+Although the Viz JSON file stores all your map settings, all these settings can be easily customized with CartoDB.js.
+For example, if you want to do something completely different than what you initially designed it for.
 Loading the Viz JSON is as simple as:

 <div class="code-title">Viz JSON support</div>
 ```javascript